DRL-CASIA/COG-sim2real-challenge/README.md

 Step 1.We provide two environments for you to use different os(Windows/Linux) to paticipate in this competition.You can get the environment by tag:

 Step 2.
-You can install the environment dependent using the command:
+You can install the environment dependent using the command(you must have installed anaconda/miniconda first.):

         conda env create -f environment_*.yml.